so0k/docker-efk/README.md

 To play with the full EFK stack locally, this repository currently leverages Docker Compose and Docker For Mac.

-A sample [log generato](https://github.com/vspiewak/log-generator) is used to simulate activity on a commercial website.
+A sample [log generator](https://github.com/vspiewak/log-generator) is used to simulate activity on an e-commerce website.
-The stack defined in Docker Compose will stand up inter-connected Elasticsearch, Kibana, Fluentd and Log-Generator containers.
+The stack defined in Docker Compose will stand up inter-connected Elasticsearch, Kibana, Fluentd and Log-generator containers.

 The Fluentd configuration is mounted from the current working directory, allowing you to experiment with its settings to parse the provided sample logs.